 Working as a veterinary ophthalmologist has high earning potential.
 Many working in the field command six-figure salaries.
 However, the education needed to practice can be extremely expensive.

-The Bureau of Labor Statistics indicates that the veterinary profession as a whole will continue to show strong growth.
+The Bureau of Labor Statistics indicates that the veterinary profession as a whole will continue to show strong growth of 19% from 2016 to 2026.
 All veterinarians who achieve board certification should enjoy very strong job prospects in the field.

 The difficult nature of both specialty training programs and board certification exams ensure that only a small number of professionals are able to achieve board certification each year.
 The extremely small number of board-certified professionals in the specialty of veterinary ophthalmology will keep diplomates in high demand for the foreseeable future.

 And for those who strive to learn how to become a Veterinary Ophthalmologist, the career outlook looks very promising.

 While most veterinary ophthalmologists choose to work in private practice, some are instead involved in academia or other roles outside of a traditional practice, such as research facilities and public zoos.

 Most vet ophthalmologists work full time, and often work more than 40 hours per week.
 Some may work nights or weekends, and may also need to respond to emergencies outside of their scheduled work hours.